 Q: Do I have to hold the clutch all the time?

-A: No, this is a mistake many people make, when the bike is moving at a steady speed, you can release the clutch all, don’t pull it in a bit while riding, that damages the clutch plates.
+A: No, this is a mistake many people make, When the bike is moving at a steady speed, you can release the clutch, don’t pull it in a bit while riding, that damages the clutch plates.

 You might like to watch this video

 - Watch the video: How to drive an automatic shift motorbike